mjawadak/youtubeapi/README.md

 # From Network Traffic Measurements to QoE for Internet Video, IFIP 2019.

+## The QoS-QoE dataset
-The structured dataset for ML modeling can be downloaded from https://drive.google.com/open?id=1MTmvOuKBE85XFyYQJBrABd2K-OOcwwVi
+The final structured dataset for ML modeling can be downloaded from https://drive.google.com/open?id=1MTmvOuKBE85XFyYQJBrABd2K-OOcwwVi

+## For the code
 Download the video catalog required by main.py from https://drive.google.com/open?id=1kcrLUk5t_8Rg0EqxN0erxOT-2QM3LhZ9

-Dependencies:
+### Dependencies:
 pymongo,sklearn,dpkt,dnspython

 The mainController is implemented using main.py.
 It stores the results in MongoDB.